HYDRA: Hypergradient Data Relevance Analysis for Interpreting Deep Neural Networks: Experimental Evaluation

 \subsection{Approximation Error}

 Theorems~\ref{theorem:bounded_error} and~\ref{theorem:vanishing_error} show that, under moderate conditions, the error from disregarding the Hessian term is bounded.
-In order to test this hypothesis, we track the contribution of 500 samples from Fashion-MNIST, including 1\% from every class, through the training trajectory, using both the Hessian-aware method and the approximation of \sysname.
-We train LeNet-5 for 200 epochs with the same hyperparameters as before and record the average $\ell_2$ norm of the approximation error $\norm{\paramdiff{t}{i} - \appoxparamdiff{t}{i}}_2$ every 4 epochs.
-Figure \ref{fig:Fashion_MNIST_absolute_error} shows the results.
-We observe that the error stabilizes to 0.74 after about 70 epochs, which agrees with the theoretical result that the approximation error is bounded.
+In order to test this hypothesis, we tracked the contribution of \num{500} samples from Fashion-MNIST, including \num{1}\% from every class, through the training trajectory, using both the Hessian-aware method and the approximation of \sysname.
+We trained LeNet-5 for \num{200} epochs with the same hyperparameters as before and record the average $L^2$ norm of the approximation error $\norm{\paramdiff{t}{i} - \appoxparamdiff{t}{i}}$ every four epochs.
+Figure~\ref{fig:Fashion_MNIST_absolute_error} shows the results.
+We observed that the error stabilizes to \num{0.74} after about \num{70} epochs, which agrees with the theoretical result that the approximation error is bounded.

-We further benchmark \sysname's approximation method and influence functions~\cite{koh2017understanding} against the Hessian-aware method.
-While we recognize that it is difficult to establish any ground truth for data contribution values, both influence functions and \sysname{} may be considered as approximations of the Hessian-aware method.
-Therefore, we take the Hessian-aware data contribution values as the gold standard.
-In the experiments below, we compute the data contribution from influence functions using Monte Carlo expectation (Equation~\ref{eq:neumann-series}) starting from epoch 100, when the optimization is close to convergence.
+We further benchmarked \sysname's approximation method and influence functions~\citep{koh2017understanding} against the Hessian-aware method.
+While we recognized that it is difficult to establish any ground truth for data contribution values, both influence functions and \sysname{} may be considered as approximations of the Hessian-aware method.
+Therefore, we took the Hessian-aware data contribution values as the gold standard.
+In the experiments below, we computed the data contribution from influence functions using Monte Carlo expectation (equation~\ref{eq:neumann-series}) starting from epoch \num{100}, when the optimization is close to convergence.